Who's Behind Listverse?

 Top 10 Disturbing Facts About Doctors

 They welcome us into life, tweak our health and wear authoritative white jackets.
 While doctors are behind most medical studies, they sometimes become the subject.
-In recent times, researchers have found that physicians’ DNA undergoes scary changes and that salesmen influence their decisions way too much.
+Recently, researchers have found that physicians’ DNA undergoes scary changes and that salesmen influence their decisions way too much.
 Things can also get weird in the operation room, with fires breaking out on patients while others laugh their way through brain surgery.

 10Nurses Have Cleaner Hands

 Every year, thousands of people pick up infections in hospitals.
 Ironically, it is the caring hands of the medical staff that transmit bugs between wards.
 Since this can cost lives, New South Wales launched a year-long campaign to educate workers at public hospitals.
 After the initiative ended in 2007, the University of New South Wales (UNSW) and the NSW Clinical Excellence Commission wanted to know if anybody ever took it seriously.

 9Incas Were Better Than Civil War Doctors

 Brain surgery is ancient.
 The Inca culture excelled in trepanation, a cranial operation that cuts holes in the skulls of living patients.
 In 2018, a study examined 800 Inca skulls and found that the craft started out rough but refined over the centuries.
 By 1500 A.D., up to 83 percent of Inca skulls had signs of healing.
-More impressive was the fact that their survival rate outstripped 19th-century soldiers who faced head surgery during the American Civil War.
+More impressive was that their survival rate outstripped 19th-century soldiers who faced head surgery during the American Civil War.
 Nearly half of them died.

 8Pharmaceutical Promotion Skews Prescriptions

 The pharmaceutical promotion was not a good thing.
 The doctors who allowed it prescribed more medication and produced a poorer prescribing quality than those who did not.
 The review advised medical professionals to avoid these sales techniques and instead look up information from sources with no links to pharmaceutical companies.
-Considering that drug promotions rake in billions for those companies, they might refuse the review’s suggestion that their finances and promotions should be taken over by an independent organization.
+Considering that drug promotions rake in billions for those companies, they might refuse the review’s suggestion that an independent organization should take over their finances and promotions.

 6Doctors Are Mean

-In 2012, Doctor Lucian Leape published his research and it was a welcome admission for many patients.
+In 2012, Doctor Lucian Leape published his research, and it was a welcome admission for many patients.
 He believed that too many of his fellow doctors were mean.
-He found that a lot of people hate going to the hospital, not just because they are ill or injured, but because they have had a past experience where doctors devalued them.
+He found that many people hate going to the hospital, not just because they are ill or injured, but because they have had a past experience where doctors devalued them.
 Leape’s studies showed the panoramic way physicians misbehaved around others.
-It ranged from nuclear emotional outbursts, cussing and bullying staff to showing little interest due to apathy or burnout.
-The most common problem was dismissive treatment, belittling or ignoring patients.
+It ranged from nuclear emotional outbursts, cussing, and bullying staff to showing little interest due to apathy or burnout.
+The most common problem was dismissive treatment, belittling, or ignoring patients.

 5The Dutch Euthanasia Case

 Then came the point when her physician decided the time had come.
 Two other doctors then reviewed the situation and agreed.
-A date was set and the doctor, the patient, her husband, and grown daughter had coffee.
-The 74-year-old’s drink was laced with a sedative but it failed to knock her out.
+A date was set, and the doctor, the patient, her husband, and her grown daughter had coffee.
+The 74-year-old woman’s drink was laced with a sedative, but it failed to knock her out.
 Another dose was given via injection.
-She slept but just as the doctor was about to give her the second and fatal injection, the woman woke and stood up.
-Her family held her down and the drug was administered.
+She slept, but just as the doctor was about to give her the second and fatal injection, the woman woke and stood up.
+Her family held her down, and the drug was administered.
 The court eventually acquitted the doctor, saying that the deeply demented state of the patient prevented her from verifying her death wish that day and that the written declaration was sufficient.

-4They Made A Patient Laugh During Brain Surgery
+4They Made a Patient Laugh During Brain Surgery

 In 2018, an epilepsy patient underwent the procedure.
 Usually, sedation and distraction keep patients calm.
 This time, the doctors went the fun route.
-It did not start out good.
+It did not start out well.
 When the woman woke up, she was so anxious that she cried.
 Something needed to be done before she became too distressed.
 The idea was to make her laugh.
 Instead of clowning around, the doctors stimulated a group of brain cells called the cingulum bundle.
-This region was believed to control the mouth muscles during laughter but that it had nothing to do with emotion.
+This region was believed to control the mouth muscles during laughter, but it had nothing to do with emotion.
 As her doctors had hoped she would, the woman proved conventional thought wrong.
 She laughed her way through the surgery.

-3Doctors Swallowed Lego On Purpose
+3Doctors Swallowed Legos on Purpose

-For days beforehand, and during the retrieval phase, they graded stool consistency with the SHAT (Stool Hardness and Transit) scale.
+For days beforehand and during the retrieval phase, they graded stool consistency with the SHAT (Stool Hardness and Transit) scale.
 Whenever somebody found a Lego head, it gave them a FART (Find and Retrieval Time).
 At the end of the day, 27 hours to three days were needed for a yellow face to pass through a healthy adult without any problems.
 SHAT scores also showed that stool consistency remained unchanged.
 This information can now be added to the rare pool of studies researching the direct effects of swallowed toys.
 However, everyone is probably still wondering why one of the six pediatricians never found his Lego head.

-2Fires Break Out During Surgery
+2Fires Break out During Surgery

-Since the patient inhaled the anaesthetic, both the oxygen and sevoflurane sedative escaped through the lung leak.
+Since the patient inhaled the anesthetic, both the oxygen and sevoflurane sedative escaped through the lung leak.
 The surgical team could smell the volatile mix in the air.
 A spark from an electrocautery device landed on a dry surgical pack on the patient’s chest.
 In the densely oxygenated air, the pack combusted.
-The fire was extinguished and the operation concluded successfully.
+The fire was extinguished, and the operation concluded successfully.
 It was not a one-time freak scenario.
 This was the eighth chest cavity fire caused during surgery.
 Just like the Australian case, they all included lungs, electrocautery devices, increased oxygen, surgical packs—and unscathed patients.

-1Their DNA Age Faster
+1Their DNA Shows They Age Faster

-The scientists found a surprising fact when they looked at telomeres, which is often referred to as the “tips” on chromosomes.
-It is normal for telomeres to shrink with age but it would appear that occupational stress accelerated the process in the interns.
-Doctors who worked the longest hours, displayed neurotic personality traits or had tense family situations showed the worst aging.
+The scientists found a surprising fact when they looked at telomeres, often referred to as the “tips” on chromosomes.
+It is normal for telomeres to shrink with age, but it would appear that occupational stress accelerated the process in the interns.
+Doctors who worked the longest hours displayed neurotic personality traits or had tense family situations showed the worst aging.
 Why does it even matter?
 Shrinking telomeres is not a good thing.
 It spikes the risk for cancer, heart disease, and declining mental capacity.
-Researchers are hoping the study’s results would help reform the brutal hours that doctors face during training and beyond.
+Researchers hope the study’s results would help reform the brutal hours that doctors face during training and beyond.